 Upgrading your home isn’t cheap.
 Sure, there are cheap renovations to increase your home value and retrofit solutions that make an impact.
 But a retrofit and some cosmetic remodelling of your home are a bit different from each other.

 We know that remodelling covers just about any type of simple home renovation… but what does retrofit mean?
 Well, it usually means that you’ve left DIY territory.
-A retrofit usually refers to improving a main system in your home.
+A retrofit usually refers to improving the main system in your home.
 They require a professional to handle the assessment and installation of energy-efficient upgrades.
 And if you’re thinking, “how can I get free money from the Canadian Government for retrofit solutions,” luckily, there’s a home renovation grant for that.

 The Canada Greener Homes Grant is the most recent of Canada’s energy efficiency programs and was created to give back up to $5000 (plus $600 in some cases) to homeowners across the country who make their homes more efficient.
 But what exactly does that mean?
 Well, it’s not as intimidating as it seems.
 There are a few steps to follow.
 Just keep in mind that you won’t really be able to DIY this one yourself.
 It requires: